 Best known for his “Haunted” series, Michael Norman has released the third edition of Haunted Wisconsin, which explores eerie accounts and unsolved mysteries from Door County to Dodgeville.
 An expert on all things spooky, Norman has spoken about “Haunted Hollywood” on a Travel Channel documentary and made a guest appearance on Cartoon Network’s Space Ghost Coast to Coast.

-Penned by former Huskie football and baseball player Doug Feldmann, Gibson’s Last Stand examines one of the Cardinals’ most beloved player’s last years on the team, set against the backdrop of the turbulent 60s and 70s.
-Feldmann has written several books on the Cubs and the Cardinals, and has been a scout for the San Diego Padres, the Seattle Mariners, and the Cincinnati Reds.
+Penned by former Huskie football and baseball player Doug Feldmann, Gibson’s Last Stand examines one of the Cardinals’ most beloved player’s last years on the team, set against the backdrop of the turbulent ’60s and ’70s.
+Feldmann has written several books on the Cubs and Cardinals and has been a scout for the San Diego Padres, the Seattle Mariners, and the Cincinnati Reds.

 Northern Star Hall of Famer Michael Burke has published his debut short story collection, What You Don’t Know About Men.
-A finalist for the Chicago Writers Association’s Book of the Year Award, the collection tells the stories of 20 men who march and stumble through life as fathers, sons, brothers, friends, and lovers, and includes stories previously published in TriQuarterly and Sport Literate.
+A finalist for the Chicago Writers Association’s Book of the Year Award, the collection tells the stories of 20 men who march and stumble through life as fathers, sons, brothers, friends, and lovers.
+It includes stories published in TriQuarterly and Sport Literate.